prodimator/adidas_cart/README.md

 This is a simplified implementation of the shopping and checkout workflow for the Adidas shopping experience.

+## Notes

+I ran into a couple of complications working with the Product and Basket APIs.
+Locally, the Product API works fine.
+I set up a proxy server in order to get past any CORS issues.
+As far as the Basket API goes, I could never hit any of the endpoints while using the app.
+It always returns a 403.
+I was even unsuccessful using the Swagger documentation and using Postman was finnicky (sometimes it would work and sometimes it would return a 403).
+I spent way too much time trying to figure that issue out and I would love to hear your thoughts on getting around that!
+Since the Basket API implementation is missing, the UI has a couple of workarounds in order to make the UX of the shopping experience work.

+I also ran into more 403 errors when the app is running in the deployed environment.
+The Product API will now return a 403 whenever I try to hit it, and just as before, the Basket API will return a 403 as well.
+I'm all out of ideas on that 403 issue...

 ## How to use

 ### Installation and running the app locally